kontent-ai/webhook-helper-js/README.md

 const isValid = signatureHelper.isValidSignatureFromString(
     payload, // the original string payload
-    secret, // secret can be obtained from Webhook definition in Kontent project signature // can be obtained from 'x-kc-signature' header present in webhook request);
+    secret, // secret can be obtained from Webhook definition in Kontent.ai project signature // can be obtained from 'x-kc-signature' header present in webhook request);
 ```